 A view of the back of the headstock provides a hint at just how much scraping is necessary to peel away the finish.

 2 hours later (and some serious neck, shoulder, arm, hand and finger work that left me begging for a massage) and I was left wondering why this Maple had been covered in the first place.
-While certainly not breathtaking, it looked just fine.
+While certainly not breathtaking, it looked just fine (Methinks our standards have been lowered over the years).
 I was relieved to not find any real flaws in the Maple on the body and delighted at the prospect of seeing a clear finish go back on this guitar.

 I would venture to guess that this flaw alone may have contributed (if not driven) the decision to add this guitar to the list to be tinted.